Ecommerce packaging: The ultimate guide

 What does your packaging say about your products?

-Every aspect of your eCommerce packaging, from the box or envelope to the tape and infill, conveys a message.
-On the most basic level, a well-packed box tells your customers that you take the time to carefully ship their orders.
+Every aspect of your packaging, from the box or envelope to the tape and infill, conveys a message.
+On the most basic level, a well-packed box tells your customers you take the time to ship their orders carefully.
 The extra touches you add help build your brand and boost customer loyalty.

-If you outsource your fulfillment, you can turn to your fulfillment company for expert advice about eCommerce packaging.
+If you outsource your fulfillment, you can turn to your fulfillment company for expert advice about ecommerce packaging.
 Test your order fulfillment company by having orders shipped to yourself.
-That way, you can better understand your customer’s unboxing experience.
+This way, you can better understand your customer’s unboxing experience.

 Ask how we’d package your goods in an eco-friendly way.